 Tip 1: Liven up your backyard

-You can add a unique touch to any space, and switch up the look for different occasions by moving just a strand or two.
+You can add a unique touch to any space, and switch up the look for different occasions by moving just a strand or two or simply changing the color with a remote.
 Take advantage of deck ceilings, pergolas, or trees on your property to hang the lights.
-You can accent any area by hanging the strings lights underneath a porch or pergola, along your garden fence, on the eaves of an entry, or extend lines to a cozy seating area by the pool.
+You can accent any area by hanging the strings lights under a patio or pergola,

 Tip 2: Remove the popcorn ceiling